-Students in breach of this policy will face a minimum $\underline{3 \text{ days}}$ out of school suspension.
+Students in breach of this policy will face a minimum 3 day suspension.
 This policy includes all school events.
 In addition to the suspension or expulsion, students may be requested to attend at least two counseling sessions that relate to their use of drugs or alcohol.
 The School Social Worker will coordinate attendance at these sessions.
 The RCMP may or may not be involved.

-The possession and/or use of tobacco products, smokeless tobacco products, vapers and electronic cigarettes are prohibited from use on school property.
-Students caught vaping or smoking on school property will be suspended and possibly fined .
+The possession and/or use of tobacco products, smokeless tobacco products and vapes are prohibited from use on school property.
+Students caught vaping or smoking on school property will be suspended and possibly fined.
 In addition, vapes, vape juice, tobacco products or other paraphernalia will be confiscated.